 - Campaign latency makes deep personalization nearly impossible.

-To produce a creative that passed a gauntlet of requirements, Diaz quickly realized that they needed to utilize a combination of generative AI and agentic AI.
+To produce a creative that passed a gauntlet of requirements, Diaz quickly pointed to the need to utilize a combination of generative AI and agentic AI.

 What Is The Difference Between Agentic And Generative AI?